-- Each family has had a unique experience and has a different story to tell.
+- 6 Each family has had a unique experience and has a different story to tell.
 This can mean they need different services or they might need the same services to be provided in a different way.
 Some people know little about the services that are available, perhaps because the information provided didn't reach them or didn't feel relevant.
-The Review heard how ethnicity and culture can have a significant effect on the quality of the service provided. - Fvery baby should be given the opportunity to thrive and achieve their full potential, regardless of their background.
+The Review heard how ethnicity and culture can have a significant effect on the quality of the service provided. - 7 Every baby should be given the opportunity to thrive and achieve their full potential, regardless of their background.
 For this to happen, we need to ensure that the needs of all families are at the heart of how services are designed and delivered.
 At a national level, we will continue to listen to parents, carers and families from as wide a range of backgrounds as possible.
-Our vision is that local authorities develop their Start for Life offer with local communities, ensuring services are designed to meet the local need and that communications are tailored to meet the needs of the families who access support and services. - We want Parent and Carer Panels to reflect the diverse backgrounds of families in each community.
+Our vision is that local authorities develop their Start for Life offer with local communications are tailored to meet the needs of the families who access support and services. - 8 We want Parent and Carer Panels to reflect the diverse backgrounds of families in each community.
 The local workforce should also be fully represented so that volunteers and professionals from a wide range of backgrounds and organisations help to shape the delivery of support and services in their local area.
 By working together, families, professionals and volunteers can help local partners develop an inclusive and sensitive approach to cultural differences and needs.